-SMUD will follow methods prescribed by the USGS.
-Currently these are set forth in Techniques of Water-Resources Investigations of the United State Geological Survey (TWRI), Book 3, Applications of Hydraulics, Section A, Surface-water techniques.
+SMUD follows methods prescribed by the United States Geological Survey (USGS).
+Currently these are set forth in Techniques of Water-Resources Investigations of the United State Geological Survey (TWRI), Book 3, Applications of Hydraulics, Section A, Surfacewater techniques.

 The frequency of visits at individual sites will vary based on expected changes in conditions, with gaging systems located in streams with natural controls visited more frequently than relatively stable weir-based systems.